I get this question a lot:

 So while it’s cool to see people liking your content on Facebook, try not to take it any further than that.

+You don’t have to analyze content metrics every week.
 Usually a monthly report with growth compared month-by-month works well.

-This is how many pages a single user visited in one session.
+Pages per visit means how many pages a single user visited in one session.

 In most of the cases cited above, there are no absolute values that you can shoot for.